Orientation

 Major Requirements

-Major requirements differ for each major and in each academic college.
-Generally, major requirements include prescribed courses that all students in the major must take, additional courses that all students choose from a select list, and supporting courses students choose based on individual interests and goals.
-Students are encouraged to work with an academic adviser to clearly understand the specific requirements of majors of interest.
+Requirements differ for each major and in each academic college.
+(Details can be found in the Undergraduate Bulletin.)
+Generally, major requirements include prescribed courses that all students in the major take, additional courses that all students choose from a select list, and supporting courses the students choose based on individual interests and goals.
+Students should work with an academic adviser to clearly understand the specific requirements of majors of interest.
 General Education requirements may be partially incorporated into the requirements of a program.
-In addition, bachelor of arts (BA) and bachelor of science (BS) degree requirements may differ.
+In addition, bachelor of arts (B.A.) and bachelor of science (B.S.) degree requirements may differ.
 Students are encouraged to work with an academic adviser to identify which degree best meets their needs.

 Other Requirements